oracle-devrel/oci-wearable-health-app/README.md

 ## Notes/Issues

-The OCI Queue service being used in the solution is currently in LA and will soon GA.
+The OCI Queue service being used in the solution is currently in LA and will soon be GA.
 Please follow the OCI News for the latest updates.
 One can get access to the LA feature by contacting support.

 ## URLs